 Since the Bible clearly shows that Jesus was resurrected well before sunrise Sunday morning, there is simply no way that there were three days from Friday afternoon to prior to sunrise Sunday--let alone three days AND three nights.

-Pontiff Benedict XVI appears to be somewhat confused as he announced a new hypothesis:
+Former Pontiff Benedict XVI appeared to be somewhat confused as he announced a new hypothesis:

 Pope Notes Hypothesis on Date of Passover Says Christ Likely Followed Essene Calendar Zenit - April 6, 2007